 The above aren't the only ways that housing discrimination can occur in the state of Arizona.

-Other ways you can discriminate against renters include:
+Other ways property owners can discriminate against renters include:

 - Refusing to rent your home to a prospective tenant based on any protected class

-- Charging a larger security deposit based on a tenant’s race
+- Charging a larger security deposit for your rental based on a tenant’s race

 - Saying your rental home is unavailable when it is available to rent